Daniel McVicar: Career

 McVicar has a career spanning more than 40 years on television and film, with over 20 films to his credit.

-From 1987- 2009 he played fashion designer Clarke Garrison on The Bold and the Beautiful.
-He made 17 recurring appearances on The Late Late Show with Craig Ferguson, where he is Craig's nemesis at CBS Television City.
+From 1987 to 2009, he played fashion designer Clarke Garrison on The Bold and the Beautiful.
 He has made 17 recurring appearances on The Late Late Show with Craig Ferguson, where he was Craig's nemesis at CBS Television City.

-He played Rock Hudson in the 1995 tv movie Liz: The Elizabeth Taylor Story.
+He played Rock Hudson in the 1995 TV movie Liz: The Elizabeth Taylor Story.